Encila/wild_flowers_project/📜 - Documentation/Raspberry Pi Installation Guide.md

    -  The admin account logs are : _fablabensefea / rpi5fablab_

 5. **Set Up Cameras:**
-   - Connect the Modul 3 cameras to the Raspberry Pi.
+   - Connect one of the Modul 3 cameras to the Raspberry Pi (only two MIPI connectors).
    - Ensure the cameras are detected using the command:
      ```sh
      rpicam-hello
      ```

-6. **Install the Touchscreen :**
+6. **Install the Touchscreen:**
    - Use the command to install a virtual keyboard
 ```bash
 	sudo apt install wvkbd